 Need some help roleplaying the Suggestion spell?
 Here are some examples to help you out:

-- As the party enters the throne room of the evil king, you notice that he seems particularly on edge.
+As the party enters the throne room of the king, you notice that he seems particularly on edge.
 His guards are armed and ready, and he has a suspicious look in his eye.
-As the party approaches, you cast the Suggestion spell, whispering into the king’s ear that he should take a moment to relax and enjoy the festivities.
+As the party approaches, you cast the Suggestion spell, magically whispering across the room into the king’s ear that he should take a moment to relax and enjoy the festivities.
 Suddenly, the king’s face softens, and he orders his guards to stand down.
 He invites the party to sit with him and enjoy some refreshments, giving them a chance to gather information and perhaps even strike a deal.